 Jute (Corchorus olitorius, Tossa Jute and Corchorus capsularis, White Jute; Family: Malvaceae) is a stupendously important commercial fibre crop of eastern India especially for West Bengal, Assam, Bihar, Jharkhand, Meghalaya, Odisha, parts of Nagaland, and Tripura.
 In India about 0.8 million ha is covered annually by this crop with an annual average production of 1.5 million tonnes of fibre.
 Jute farming involves four million farm families and generates employment to the tune of 10 million paid man-days.
 In the national level, jute fibre productivity has increased from mere 1138 kg ha-1 in 1947-48 to around 2700 kg ha-1 in 2023-24, indicating a rise of 237%.
 However, the difference between the realisable potential yield and farmers’ yield has remained as much as 14-15 q ha-1.
 The yield gap can be narrowed down through adoption of improved package of practices which include sound weed management for jute (Sarkar et al., 2023).
 From the time immemorial, weed control has been one of the major concerns in successful crop husbandry.
 Weed management in jute is very important as the vigorous crop-weed competition leads to more than 80% loss of jute productivity (Ghorai et al., 2013).
 The critical period of weed competition in tossa jute is between 10 and 34 days after sowing (DAS) (Kumar et al., 2015).
 Moreover, it was reported that weeds in jute field at 45 DAS removed 16.6 kg N, 3.7 kg P2O5 and 33.9 kg K2O ha-1.
 Removal of nutrients were much higher by the sedge weeds (189.4% more P2O5 and 64.7% more K2O) than the grasses (Sarkar and Majumdar, 2013).
 Manual weeding is always costly (≥ 35% of total cost of production), tedious and time consuming which sharply reduce the profitability by increasing cost of production in jute (Ghorai et al., 2013; Sarkar and Bhattacharya, 2005).
 Several reports on pre-emergence and / pre-plant soil incorporation herbicidal weed management in jute by pendimethalin, pretilachlor, butachlor (Ghorai et al., 2013; Ghorai and Sarkar, 2006), trifluralin (Sarkar et al., 2005), s-metolachlor (Ghorai et al., 2013; Sarkar and Majumdar, 2013) have been published.
-In post emergence category of herbicides, it was reported that quizalofop ethyl (Ghorai et al., 2004; Bhattacharya et al., 2004; Ghorai et al., 2013), fenoxaprof-p-ethyl, cyhalofop butyl (Sarkar, 2006), haloxafop-R-methyl (Ghorai et al., 2017) controlled grass category of annual/ biennial weeds.
+In post emergence herbicides, it was reported that quizalofop ethyl (Ghorai et al., 2004; Bhattacharya et al., 2004; Ghorai et al., 2013), fenoxaprof-p-ethyl, cyhalofop butyl (Sarkar, 2006), haloxafop-R-methyl (Ghorai et al., 2017) controlled annual/ biennial grass weeds.
 However, the method of employing only herbicide for weed management in jute is not a wise choice.
 In general, mechanical weed management (using simple implements) sounds promise.
 It needs to ponder also that use of only mechanical weed controlling implements require specific sets of congenial field condition (especially soil moisture status and certain soil structure at the point of operation) which may not always be available in practical field situations.
 So, to develop some more practical solution to the weed menace in jute, a rational combination of mechanical and herbicidal methods of weed management needs to be considered.
 Therefore, there are still scope and need of more research and development on weed management in jute encompassing especially mechanical means separately or in combination and in complementary approach with herbicidal method.
 Therefore, it is of prime importance to find out an effective, easy, economical weed management strategy (in combination of methods) for the small and marginal jute farmers.

 Materials and methods